 Us guitarists tend to watch a lot of instructional or demonstration videos, especially early in our development.
 I’ve watched my fair share of Joe Satriani videos myself, because he always has great tips to share (it might have something to do with the fact that he used to be a guitar teacher).

-Anyway, I remembered that he was talking about a Joe Pass book one of his teachers had him work through.
+Anyway, in one video I remembered that he was talking about a Joe Pass book one of his teachers had him work through.
 One day, I entered “Joe Pass chords” into Google Image Search, and sure enough, it turned up a few examples.

 It’s important for us guitarists to address our problem areas instead of constantly going back to the things we already know well, so this simple method could help you find new and different things to work on in your playing.

-Obviously, when it comes to learning guitar, there are no shortages of resources you can take advantage of, from books and DVDs to magazines and blogs.
+When it comes to learning guitar, there isn’t a shortage of resources you can take advantage of, from books and DVDs to magazines and blogs.
+Early on in my development, I delved into whatever I could get my hands on.

 Did you find this tip helpful?
 Will you be giving it a try?
 What other sites do you like to use?